msilver22/GATr_arteries_classification/README.md

 # GATr_arteries_classification
 In this repository, the architecture known as the Geometric Algebra Transformer is implemented.
 In particular, the model will be able to process data simulating two types of 3D arteries: single arteries with stenosis and bifurcated arteries.
-The peculiarity of GATr is that they are invariant to Euclidean transformations in R3 such as translations rotations reflections.
+The peculiarity of GATr is that they are invariant to Euclidean transformations in R3 such as translations, rotations and reflections.